 STEP 1: Visit the Boxify dashboard, click on the button marked, "Adjust preferences" and use the bot-protection drop-down list to select the special characters that you want to require customers to enter on the second shipping-address line at checkout.

 STEP 2: Click on "Settings" at the left in your Shopify store admin, and choose "Checkout."
-Make sure that "Address line 2" in the "Customer information panel" is set to "Optional."
+Set the "Address line 2" in the "Customer information panel" to "Optional."

 STEP 3: In this same section of your store admin ("Settings">"Checkout"), scroll down to the "Checkout language" panel and click on the button marked, "Edit checkout content."